toepoke/mapsed/README.md

 Each element of the array details a place that should be loaded.
 An element can either be a **Custom** place or a **Google** place.

+Note that **showOnLoad** will also accept just one place object, rather than an array (useful if you only want to show one place on your map).

 #### Custom Place

 A **custom** place is a place only your system knows about.
 You know the address details, lat/lng coordinates, etc.  So you have to tell **mappy.js** what they are.
 The following is a **custom** example: